 While employees pay into the Social Security Disability Insurance (SSDI) program for much of their working lives, many disabled workers face challenges and legal obstacles when seeking benefits.
 Filing a successful claim requires an understanding of how to demonstrate compliance with strict eligibility standards.

 For this reason, it is helpful to consult with an experienced Atlanta SSDI lawyer during every step of the process.
 A hearing claims advocate from our firm would be familiar with SSDI qualifications, applications, and the appeals process and can help you obtain the support you need.
-Reach out to our Atlanta disability law firm today.
+Reach out to an Atlanta social security attorney today to get started.

 Disabled employees must fulfill several requirements in order to qualify for SSDI benefits.
 The Social Security Administration (SSA) only awards benefits to workers who suffer from a long-term disability which prevents them from performing any type of gainful employment.

 Employees must show that their condition directly impedes their ability to perform basic job duties such as standing, sitting, concentrating, lifting, or remembering.
 An applicant’s disability must be medically verifiable and expected to at last for at least a year or cause death.

 Many applicants who have a disability which renders them unable to work still receive a denial from the SSA for failing to provide adequate medical documentation of their condition.
 Fortunately, an Atlanta SSDI attorney can help a claimant establish their adherence to the agency’s qualifications.

 In addition to proving their inability to carry out job tasks, an employee must also have a history of sufficient work credits.
 In other words, they must have paid Social Security taxes for a certain length of time in order to receive benefits.